CS-FreeStyle/10000-How-To-Do-in-CS/README.md

-# Issues-10 000 how to do in CS
+# 10 000 How To Do for CS Major Students
 ## How to install Unity on Ubuntu16.04?

 1.Install dependences: